Quick Start

 | USDC on Sepolia | USDC-11155111 |

 This format ensures there's no ambiguity.
-USDC on Ethereum and USDC on Base are different tokens at different contract addresses, so they have different token keys.
+USDC on Ethereum and USDC on Base (or USDC on Solana) are different tokens, so they have different token keys.

 Where to find available tokens